No Match Found

-Preparing projects that are attractive to investors is challenging.
+Preparing projects that are attractive to financiers/investors is challenging.
 Low carbon projects are often perceived as higher risk as new technologies and business models are not widely understood.
 Regulatory and policy barriers can also create blockages in accessing capital at scale.

 The CFA offers a range of support to assist climate mitigation projects in accessing finance.